timothywlewis/test-sf-issues/test/test-edit-a-custom-metadata-record/README.md

 This is to demonstrate the issue for [Partner Case 18583564][1] which was first [posted to SFDX Trailblazer community][2].

-Here is a video walkthrough of the issue and it's workaround: https://youtu.be/y27jtpOw5ME
+Here is the initial video walkthrough of the issue and it's workaround: https://youtu.be/y27jtpOw5ME

+I replicated it and it is NOT working correctly.
+The scratch org I just spun up was on CS10 which is running "Spring '18 Patch 15.2".
+Here is a screencast from today (April 8th, 2018) demonstrating that the issue has not been resolved: https://youtu.be/lO62S1Wh5k4

 [1]: https://partners.salesforce.com/partnerCaseDetails?id=5000M00000jth6JQAQ
 [2]: https://success.salesforce.com/0D53A00003TuBxk